 As you’re scaling your business, one of the most important steps to take is creating an organized knowledge base for all of your current and future employees to work from.
 Compiling documents into one central location can save employees from scrolling through emails or unorganized desktops to find a single file.
 It can also speed up your onboarding process, reducing the cost of hiring on new team members.

 Cloud-based platforms will further create transparency and help your company run more efficiently than ever before.
 Instead of running to a manager’s office every time they need information, your employees can browse through the files they have access to for answers.

 If your company depends on files to function, Dropbox is a great file-sharing option.
 This is because Dropbox is known for its fast file uploads thanks to its unique block-level file copying, which few cloud storage platforms have adopted.
 To translate, if a file is already in storage and you have a new version, Dropbox is designed to only upload the changes you’ve made when updating the file.
 In the long run, this will save you an enormous amount of time.

-Similar to its competitors, Dropbox allows you to get helpful file-sharing options like sharing directly with email or with a link, and organize by folder.
+Similarly to its competitors, Dropbox allows you to get helpful file sharing options like sharing directly with email or with a link, and organize by folder.